Rick3114/CSE15L-Lab-Report3/index.md

 The example above is used in the directory of Alchol_Problems on the file Session2-PDF.txt.
 The command searches through the file and returns all the lines within the file that start with the word "Many".

 **Why Useful:**\
-This command can come in handy when you recall the first word of a specific line, but forgot where it is located, the command will call up all the lines that start with your given word and you will be able to more quickly fine the line and information you need.
+This command can come in handy when you recall the first word of a specific line, but forgot where it is located.
+The command will call up all the lines that start with your given word and you will be able to find the line and information you need faster rather than personally searching each individual line.

 **Source:**\
 [https://www.softwaretestinghelp.com/grep-command-in-unix/](https://www.softwaretestinghelp.com/grep-command-in-unix/)